ApamaCommunity/apama-log-analyzer/README.rst

 	{
 		"userStatusLines":{

+		// This is for a typical application-defined status line.
+Note that any text inside [...] brackets (
+		// typically the monitor instance id) is ignored.
+		"com.mycompany.MyMonitor [1] MyApplication Status:": {
+			// This prefix is added to the start of each alias to avoid clashes with other status KPIs "keyPrefix":"myApp.",

+			// Specifying user-friendly aliases for each key is optional.
+Always include any units (e.g. MB) in the key or alias "key:alias":{
+				"kpi1":"",
+				"kpi2":"kpi2AliasWithUnits",
+				"kpi3":""
+			}},

 		// This detects INFO level lines beginning with "JMS Status:"
 		"JMS Status:": {
-			// This prefix is added to the start of each alias to avoid clashes with other status KPIs "keyPrefix":"jms.",
+			"keyPrefix":"jms.",
 			"key:alias":{
 				"s":"s=senders",